gabeorosan/gabeorosan.github.io/about.md

 includelink: true
 ---

-I am an undergraduate student at Kalamazoo College.
-I want to use science to make the world a better place.
+I recently completed my math undergraduate degree and will be starting the Texas A&M MS in Statistics program in the fall.
+I am interested in using math and computer science to make the world a better place.